fredericaltorres/Azure-VM-for-docker-and-visual-studio/README.md

 # Step 2 - Ensure Windows Containers feature is enabled by running PowerShell cmdlet:
 Enable-WindowsOptionalFeature -Online -FeatureName Containers -All -Verbose

-#Ensure Hypervisor is set to auto start in the Boot Configuration Database (BCD) by running in elevated command prompt the command:
+# Step 3 - Ensure Hypervisor is set to auto start in the Boot Configuration Database (BCD) by running in elevated command prompt the command:
 bcdedit /set hypervisorlaunchtype Auto

 # Reboot